purescript/documentation/guides/Getting-Started.md

     </body>

     </html>
-gss

 See this HTML file work as follows:

-1. Run `npx parcel index.html --open` in a terminal opened to your `my-project`.
-1. In the newly-opened browser, browse `localhost:1234`.
+In your browser:

+1. Open `index.html` as a *file*.
 You will probably see a blank window.
-1. Open a debugger console.
+1. Then open a debugger console.
 1. Observe the console contains the Euler exercise result string `The answer is 233168`.

 ## How the PureScript Compiler Generates Javascript